des4maisons/til/thoughts/random.md

+- I should probably assume that chat, like all asyncronous channels, is faulty, and important messages should be retried if they have not been acknowledged.
 - Things whose data sources are simple yaml files or hash tables are nice.
     Things that make it hard to programmatically update their data sources are not nice :(